chbrown/pybtex/docs/rst/index.rst

 ===============================================================
 .. _download:

-The tarballs thay are available from the `PyPI page
+The tarballs are available from the `PyPI page
 <http://pypi.python.org/pypi/pybtex>`_.
 That said, the most stable and
 feature complete and well documented version of Pybtex is known to be the `Bazaar trunk <https://code.launchpad.net/~ero-sennin/pybtex/trunk>`_.